VenusProtocol/venus-protocol-documentation/Governance/Access Control Manager.md

-This contract is a wrapper of OpenZeppelin AccessControl

-extending it in a way to standardise access control

-within Venus Smart Contract Ecosystem_
+This contract is a wrapper of OpenZeppelin AccessControl extending it in a way to standardise access control within Venus Smart Contract Ecosystem.